rabser/moodle-auth_googleoauth2/README.md

 Plugin installation:
 --------------------

-> Step 4. is about adding some code in Moodle to display the authentication providers logos.
-It is a just an example.
-It could actually be implemented anywhere (theme, block, alternative login page...).
-This step requires PHP and Moodle code knowledge.

 1. add the plugin into /auth/googleoauth2/

 2. in Moodle admin, enable the plugin (Admin block > Plugins > Auhtentication)